Fraternitas Saturni

-Fraternitas Saturni (lat.: "Brotherhood of Saturn") is a German magical order, founded in 1926 by Eugen Grosche a.k.a.
+Fraternitas Saturni (Latin: "Brotherhood of Saturn") is a German magical order, founded in 1926 by Eugen Grosche a.k.a.
 Gregor A. Gregorius and four others.
 It is one of the oldest continuously running magical groups in Germany.
 The lodge is, as Gregorius states, "concerned with the study of esotericism, mysticism, and magic in the cosmic sense".
 The FS adopts a system of degrees, ending with the 33rd as highest degree to reach this goal.
 The lodge claims further no political or economical objectives.
 It propagates ideals of freedom, tolerance and fraternity.

 History

 Origins: Pansophia Lodge and the Weida Conference

 The Fraternitas Saturni was founded in the wake of the so-called "Weida Conference" in 1925.
-It succeeded the "Collegium Pansophicum, Orient Berlin" (Pansophia Lodge), a Rosicrucian magical order founded by Heinrich Traenker, a notable German occultist of the time.
+It succeeded the "Collegium Pansophicum, Orient Berlin" (Pansophic Lodge), a Rosicrucian magical order founded by Heinrich Tränker, a notable German occultist of the time.
 The Weida Conference was meant to consolidate Aleister Crowley's claims to be the Outer Head of Ordo Templi Orientis and the expected World Teacher.
-The conference consisted of Crowley's entourage of Leah Hirsig, Dorothy Olsen, and Norman Mudd and the members of Heinrich Traenker's "Pansophia Lodge".
-Traenker had served as a X° National Grand Master of the German O.T.O. under Theodor Reuss up until Reuss's death.
+The conference consisted of Crowley's entourage of Leah Hirsig, Dorothy Olsen, and Norman Mudd and the members of Tränker's "Pansophic Lodge".
+Tränker had served as a X° National Grand Master of the German O.T.O. under Theodor Reuss up until Reuss' death.
 Also attending the conference were the notable film pioneer Albin Grau and Gregor A. Gregorius.

-The conference was not a smooth event and Traenker withdrew his support of Crowley.
-The differences between Traenker and Crowley led to a schism in the Pansophical Lodge between the brothers who disagreed with Crowley and those who accepted Crowley's Law of Thelema, including Gregorius and Grau.
-Following these differences the Pansophical Lodge would be officially closed in 1926.
-Those brothers of the Pansophia Lodge who accepted the teachings of Crowley would join Grosche in founding the Fraternitas Saturni - but without Albin Grau.
+The conference was not a smooth event and Tränker withdrew his support of Crowley.
+The differences between Tränker and Crowley led to a schism in the Pansophic Lodge between the brothers who disagreed with Crowley and those who accepted Crowley's Law of Thelema, including Gregorius and Grau.
+Following these differences the Pansophic Lodge would be officially closed in 1926.
+Those brothers of the Pansophic Lodge who accepted the teachings of Crowley would join Grosche in founding the Fraternitas Saturni - but without Albin Grau.